 Significant amendments arose some years later, flowing from the government’s decision to abolish ATSIC.
-The consequential passage of the Aboriginal and Torres Strait Islander Amendment Act 2005 (external website, new window) in March 2005 resulted in the transfer of two key economic programs to IBA.
+The consequential passage of the Aboriginal and Torres Strait Islander Amendment Act 2005 in March 2005 resulted in the transfer of two key economic programs to IBA.

 A new provision was included, empowering the Minister to give general directions to IBA in relation to its activities.